 Ipswich Makerspace is a Suffolk based group of like minded makers who get together to learn, build and experiment with a huge variety of hardware, software, and technology in general.

 Richmond MakerLabs is for people with an interest in DIY and craft.
 We want to hear from you if you are interested in carpentry, biohacking, chemistry, gardening, knitting...
 We are all-inclusive!
-RML could also be considered as a digitally-enabled arts and crafts club, hackspace, a hackerspace, a makerspace, a making laboratory, and a making community.
+RML could also be considered as a digitally-enabled arts and crafts club, a hackerspace, a makerspace, a maker lab, and a supportive community.

 9.South London Makerspace